Feddas/FractionBlackout/readme.md

 ### Variant

 How this version of Fraction Blackout varies from the reference games above.
+- Fractions must be equivelent (less than isn't allowed)
 - Numerators must be a whole number. i.e. 3/4 => 1.5/2 is invalid
-- Denominators must factor into one another. i.e. 3/6 => 2/4 is invalid

 # Repo